Celebrate Nature through Art

 Endangered Species Coalition – Chalk Art Competition

-ESC normally has some art related events each year related to Endangered Species Day. .
-Endangered Species Day in the third Friday in May (every year) and Prairie Hills Audubon Society and other western SD groups will host a face-to-face celebration or Zoom meeting.
+Endangered Specie Coalition (ESC) normally has some art related events each year related to Endangered Species Day. .
+Endangered Species Day in the third Friday in May (every year) .
+The ESC plans to have a Chalk Art Competition again in 2026.
+For 2025 Chalk Art competition’s details (drawing endangered species with chalk) – https://www.endangered.org/endangered-species-chalk-art-event/

 Saving Endangered Species Youth Art Contest

-The Endangered Species Coalition (ESC) announcements of their Art events/contests,
+The Endangered Species Coalition (ESC) announcement of a historic Art events/contests,

 Black Hills Photography Club

 periodically has photo contests at their monthly meetings on themes related to nature & also periodically sponsors field trips to photograph together outside.
-The next competition is on trees with entries due on October 8th, 2021.
 Check out URL links below.

 https://www.blackhillsphotographyclub.com/